Nick Maton Player Props: Tigers vs. Royals

 Nick Maton At The Plate

-- Maton is hitting .151 with six doubles, six home runs and 31 walks.
+- Maton is batting .148 with six doubles, six home runs and 32 walks.

-- In 9.1% of his games this year, he has hit a long ball, and 2.7% of his trips to the dish.
+- He has hit a long ball in 9.0% of his games this season, and 2.7% of his plate appearances.

-- Maton has an RBI in 15 of 66 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in four contests.
+- In 22.4% of his games this year, Maton has had at least one RBI.
+He's picked up more than one in 6.0% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.